Heebron/set/README.md

 # set

 Set implementation in Golang.
 Exploring generics.
+This implementation is not concurrent safe and is based on a map.